HTML version by Andrť Bertelsen. First published: 17/04 2014 - Last update: 17/04 2014

 Rule 4.4.10.
 Scoring Rule Book

-c) The scorersí times should be rounded down to the nearest whole second and then added together.
+c) The scorers' times should be rounded down to the nearest whole second and then added together.
 The added result should be divided by the number of scorers, and then rounded down to the nearest whole second.
-This result should be the competitorís official time in the heat.
-If any scorerís time shows a significant deviation from the average, it should be excluded (but still noted on the score sheet).
-The scorers must be observant and stop their watches if there is a fly-away of the model they are scoring.
+This result should be the competitor's official time in the heat.
+If any scorer's time shows a significant deviation from the average, it should be excluded (but still noted on the score sheet).
+If a fly-away occurs the scorers should stop the watches when the model lands.
+It is then the Judges' responsibility to measure and deduct the number of seconds that occurred between the fly-away and the landing.
+The same should be done if the pilot is asked to land due to streamer or silencer problems/replacement ie the scorers stop their watches when the model lands and the Judges deduct the measured time from the point of decision until the landing.

 Rule 4.4.11.
 Reflights Rule Book

-c) A reflight may be granted if, for instance, the model is stuck high up in a tree or in a safety net where it will take too long, or be impossible to retrieve the streamer.
+c) A reflight may be granted if, for instance, the model is stuck high up in a tree or in a safety net where it will take too long, or be impossible, to retrieve the streamer.
+The pilot may choose to continue with a new full length streamer instead of accepting the granted reflight.
+It is also possible for the Judges to grant a reflight if an unsafe situation occurs and continuing the heat would cause risk to the competitors or others

 Rule 4.4.12.
 Penalties and disqualifications